 Learn what you need to know before spending $150,000 or more for an education you can't use.
 I'm available to talk with parents or students when time permits.

 New 2017-18 schedule is almost set.
 After 27 yrs I've decided to teach at only two locations from now on.
 Tuesdays will be my 28th year at Richardson Home School Assoc. and on Thursdays I will teach at SALT Home School in Cedar Hill.
 The 'About KLC' page of this website has my background Bio. and class goals information.
 E-mail me if you have any questions about my classes.

 What KLC offers: Unique and fun projects that are designed to teach technical skills & problem solving methods developed by Jim.
 These popular hands-on projects develop your abilities and demonstrate how to use & apply the basic principles.
 Both Electrical and mechanical projects are available for all skill levels, beginner to advanced.
-This is a serious but fun way to teach common sense, logical diverse thinking and creativity.
+This is a serious but fun way to teach common sense, logical divergent thinking and creativity.
 The hands-on class projects develop an understanding of scientific principles and methods used to design something new and original.
-Engineers that understand these principles can apply them to invent and design new creative original conceptions.
+Engineers that under stand these principles can apply them to invent and design new creative original conceptions.
 The rest can only modify what others have done (ie: use Google for ideas) because they have knowledge but lack understanding.
 I try to present all this in a way that's easy to understand and fun to do.
 We build cool projects that help you remember these things and the bonus is you get to keep the projects.